-This analysis uses two muon-like event samples at the far detector: one with the beam in $\nu$-mode and one with the beam in \nubar-mode.
-This allows for the oscillations of \numu and \numub to be measured separately despite the inability of SK to distinguish negatively-charged and positively-charged muons.
+This analysis uses two muonlike event samples at the far detector; one with the beam in $\nu$-mode and one with the beam in \nubar-mode.
+This allows for the oscillations of \numu and \numub to be measured separately despite the inability of SK to distinguish negatively charged and positively charged muons.
 The wrong-sign background in \nubar-mode is constrained by the $\nu$-mode samples by performing a combined analysis of the $\nu$- and \nubar-mode samples.

 Charge and timing information from the SK PMTs are used to reconstruct the vertex position, momentum, and particle identification (PID) of events inside the detector.
 Particles are identified by their Cherenkov ring profiles.
 Due to their larger mass, muons are more resilient to scattering, resulting in clear rings with well-defined edges.
 In contrast, electrons scatter more and produce electromagnetic showers, resulting in rings with diffuse edges.
 The reconstruction algorithm~\cite{Super-Kamiokande:2019gzr} also counts Michel electrons by identifying delayed hit timing clusters.